bluejayA/substation/docs/reference/modules/index.md

 ## Introduction

-The Substation project uses a modular architecture where each OpenStack service is encapsulated in a dedicated module.
-These modules provide comprehensive management capabilities through a consistent interface, enabling users to interact with various OpenStack services through a unified terminal UI.
+We built Substation around a fundamental principle: OpenStack is complex, but your interface to it shouldn't be.
+Each service has its own personality, its own quirks, its own operational patterns.
+Rather than forcing everything through a generic interface, we embraced the modularity.

+The result is a system where each OpenStack service gets its own dedicated module, a self-contained unit that understands the service deeply and presents it naturally.
+These modules share a common foundation (the `OpenStackModule` protocol) but express themselves differently.
+The Servers module knows about console access and resize workflows.
+The Swift module understands hierarchical object storage and ETag-based synchronization.
+The Security Groups module speaks in firewall rules and protocol specifications.

+This architecture gives us flexibility in how we implement and evolve each service integration, but more importantly, it gives you a consistent yet service-appropriate interface.
+You're not fighting against a lowest-common-denominator abstraction; you're working with tools designed specifically for each service.

 Each module implements the `OpenStackModule` protocol and provides:

-- Service-specific views and forms
+- Service-specific views and forms tailored to the resource type
 - Data fetching and caching through DataProvider interfaces
 - Batch operations for multi-resource management
 - Input handling for keyboard navigation and actions